finbourne/lusid-sdk-java/sdk/docs/RelationalDatasetDefinitionApi.md

 > RelationalDatasetDefinition createRelationalDatasetDefinition(createRelationalDatasetDefinitionRequest)

-[EARLY ACCESS] CreateRelationalDatasetDefinition: Create a Relational Dataset Definition
+CreateRelationalDatasetDefinition: Create a Relational Dataset Definition

 Create a new relational dataset definition.